TritonDataCenter/sdc-cloudapi/docs/index.md

-name         | String   | The network name public       | Boolean  | Whether this a public or private (rfc1918) network fabric       | Boolean  | Whether this network is created on a fabric description  | String   | Description of this network (optional) subnet       | String   | A CIDR formatted string that describes the network provision_start_ip| String | The first IP on the network that may be assigned
+name         | String   | The network name public       | Boolean  | Whether this a public or private (rfc1918) network fabric       | Boolean  | Whether this network is created on a fabric vpc          | Boolean  | Whether this network is created on a VPC description  | String   | Description of this network (optional) subnet       | String   | A CIDR formatted string that describes the network provision_start_ip| String | The first IP on the network that may be assigned